 The popular Yucatán Penisula is one of the safest areas in Mexico, making it the perfect destination for an adventurous road trip – which obviously, also includes a few days in Tulum.

-When sorting out car rental in Yucatán, I would advise checking out Rentalcars.com.
+When sorting out car rentals in Yucatán, I would advise checking out Rentalcars.com.

-With excellent service, additional insurances, and a wide selection of cars to choose from, Rentalcars is in my opinion easily the most convenient pick – ooh, and rates are pretty good too!
+With excellent service, additional insurance, and a wide selection of cars to choose from, Rentalcars is in my opinion easily the most convenient pick – ooh, and rates are pretty good too!

 Public transport is one of the most popular means of transport, if not the best option to travel around Yucatán.